Eemeliri/emerald_stuff/README.md

 This is a branch of the [**pokeemerald**](https://travis-ci.org/pret/pokeemerald) dissasembly that is meant to act as somewhat of a demake of ORAS, with as many of their mechanics as possible, but with Emerald's story.
 It uses [**RHH's pokeemerald-expansion**](https://github.com/rh-hideout/pokeemerald-expansion) branch as a base.

-## What is the pokeemerald Expansion?

-The pokeemerald Expansion is a collection of feature branches that can be integrated into existing [pokeemerald](https://github.com/pret/pokeemerald) projects.

 * pokeemerald.gba `sha1: fde3f0731c9d2241c0df6b5df5de8b9b16b11418`

-- **[Battle Engine Upgrade](../tree/battle_engine):** Upgrades the battle engine in pokeemerald to newer Generation games' standards.
-It also adds newer moves and abilities.
-- **[Pokémon Expansion](../tree/pokemon_expansion):** Adds Pokémon from newer Generations and makes them available in the National Dex.
-It also updates base stats and other Pokémon info.
-- **[Item Expansion](../tree/item_expansion):** Adds items from newer Generations and also updates item effects for field use.
-- **[master](../tree/master):** Combines the above branches into one single branch for the sake of convenience.
-Note that this branch is only updated once in a while, so you must merge manually if you want the latest features.

 ### Updated/Qol Features
 * Built upon [**RHH's pokeemerald-expansion**](https://github.com/rh-hideout/pokeemerald-expansion)